unovue/radix-vue/docs/content/meta/PinInputRoot.md

   },
   {
     'name': 'otp',
-    'description': '<p>When true, mobile devices will autodetect the OTP from messages or clipboard, and enable the autocomplete field.</p>\n', 'type': 'boolean',
+    'description': '<p>When <code>true</code>, mobile devices will autodetect the OTP from messages or clipboard, and enable the autocomplete field.</p>\n', 'type': 'boolean',
     'required': false
   },